Botanical expedition

-Botanical expeditions (sometimes called "Plant hunting") are scientific voyages designed to explore the flora of a particular region, either as a specific design or part of a larger expedition.
+A botanical expedition (sometimes called "Plant hunting") is a scientific voyage designed to explore the flora of a particular region, either as a specific design or part of a larger expedition.
 A naturalist or botanist would be responsible for identification, description and collection of specimens.
 In some cases the plants might be collected by the person in the field, but described and named by a government sponsored scientist at a botanical garden or university.
 For example, species collected on the Lewis and Clark Expedition were described and named by Frederick Traugott Pursh.

 While accounts of plant collection occur in antiquity, a scientific basis occurred during the Renaissance and was associated with the establishment of botanical gardens and the teaching of botany as a discipline.
 The practice of botanical expeditions reached a peak in the late 18th and during the 19th century with the systematic organisation of plants into taxonomic classifications.
 Plant collection has attracted a number of criticisms of exploitation and colonialism leading to the establishment of international regulations and safeguards.

 Description

-Botanical expeditions have often been referred to as "Plant hunting" (or less commonly "botanomania").
+Botanical expeditions have often been referred to as "plant hunting" (or less commonly "botanomania").
 They are mainly scientific journeys or voyages designed to explore the flora of a particular region.
 In some cases such an expedition could be specifically designed for exploring the flora, or be part of studying the overall natural history or geography of the region.
 A naturalist or botanist with the expedition would be responsible for identifying, describing and drawing or photographing the plants, collecting specimens using equipment such as a plant press or Wardian case, and identifying those of potential economic importantance.
 On botanical expeditions funded by governments, the plants were often collected by the person in the field, but described and named by government sponsored scientists at botanical gardens and universities.
 For example, many of the species collected on the Lewis and Clark Expedition were described and named by Frederick Traugott Pursh.

 Botanical expeditions have been driven by a number of motives, such as scientific discovery, economic incentives in terms of resources or for the horticultural trade, such as the Veitch enterprise in the late 19th century.
 Collection in the field and transportation provided considerable challenges.
 Initially, dried specimens together with descriptions and drawings were the main way of adding to the knowledge of the flora.
 Examples include the drawings by local artists described by Wallich at the botanical gardens in Calcutta in the early 19th century.
 These initial descriptions then became the “type”, or reference, for subsequent descriptions of the taxon.
 Transportation of live specimens was initially fraught with hazard, as described by John Lindley of the London Horticultural Society in 1824, with one estimate of survival in 1819, being one in a thousand.
 This problem was considerably improved by the development of the Wardian case in 1829.

 The plant collector’s job is to uncover the hidden beauties of the world, so that others may share his joy.Frank Kingdon-Ward, From China to Hkamti Long, 1924.